 3. Set up a schedule

-One of the things that remote workers love about the telecommuting set-up is its flexibility.
+One of the things that remote workers love about the telecommuting setup is its flexibility.
+It also may allow for a great work-life balance by saving time on the commute.
 Some companies prefer to stick to their regular office hours schedule when working from home, while others give their employees more flexibility, letting them work within agreed hours.

 It’s not only the convenience that you should consider here, but you also need to think about your customers and other business partners.
 Maximize your working hours so that you can continue processing orders, answering queries, and meeting deadlines.